Quantitative localization and comparison of invariant distances of domains in $\mathbb C^n$: Introduction

 \subsection{Previous results and motivations.}

-In this paper, we want to study the behaviour of various invariant (pseudo)distances and metrics --- notably the Kobayashi-Royden infinitesimal pseudometric --- as the points considered tend to the same point on the Euclidean boundary of a domain in $\mathbb C^n$.
+In this paper, we want to study the behaviour of various invariant (pseudo)distances and metrics -- notably the Kobayashi-Royden infinitesimal pseudometric -- as the points considered tend to the same point on the Euclidean boundary of a domain in $\mathbb C^n$.
+It is often useful or even necessary to compare those metrics and distances to their counterparts defined within a neighborhood of a boundary point, i.e. to get ``localization'' estimates of the kind already present in the seminal work of Forstneri\v c and Rosay \cite{FR}.

-For that purpose it will be necessary to see that, under some hypotheses of local convexity, the whole of the curve has to tend to the boundary.
+For that purpose it will be necessary to see that, under some hypotheses of local convexity, the whole of a geodesic (or more generally of a curve close to the solution of the extremal problem) has to tend to the boundary.
 Proposition \ref{locgeod} makes this precise.
 This can be seen as a sort of converse to the ``visibility'' results; recall that in a geodesic metric space, ``visibility of geodesics'' roughly means that when two points tend to distinct boundary points (which may lie in some abstract boundary), the geodesic curves connecting them have to pass through a fixed compact set depending only on the limits.
-The geodesics we consider (or other curves close to the solution of the extremal problem) are taken in the sense of the globally defined metric, but it is often useful or even necessary to compare it to the metric defined within a neighborhood of the boundary limit point, so to get ``localization'' estimates of the kind already present in the seminal work of Forstneri\v c and Rosay \cite{FR}.

-Along those lines, note that it is proved in \cite{BFW} that in a strongly pseudoconvex domain $D$, two points sufficiently close to the boundary and whose difference is almost tangential to it can be joined by a complex geodesic of $D$ which is also a holomorphic retract of $D$ (and remains close the points, see \cite[Proposition 2.5]{BFW}).
+Regarding the behavior of extremal curves, F. Bracci, J.E.
+Fornaess and E.F.
+Wold prove that in a strongly pseudoconvex domain $D$, two points sufficiently close to the boundary and whose difference is almost tangential to it can be joined by a complex geodesic of $D$ which is also a holomorphic retract of $D$ (and remains close the points, see \cite[Proposition 2.5]{BFW}).
 As a consequence, for those points, the Carath\'eodory distance coincides with the Lempert function (and therefore with the Kobayashi distance).